Alpine-DAV/ascent/src/docs/sphinx/Actions/Scenes.rst

 Unsupported VisIt Camera Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In addition to the above supported VisIt camera parameters, there are a number of VisIt camera parameters that are not completely translatable to the VTKm style camera and are therefore currently ignored.
+In addition to the above supported VisIt camera parameters, there are a number of VisIt camera parameters that are not completely translatable to the Viskores style camera and are therefore currently ignored.

 ..
 Note::
    These parameters are safely ignored if provided.
 They will not influence the rendered image but also will not produce errors.